jalvaradosegura/wordcount-exercise/README.md

 pipenv shell

 # Run the client
-python wordcount_client.py -f document.txt
+make run
 ```
 > There is also a Makefile for the [backend](https://github.com/jalvaradosegura/wordcount-exercise/blob/main/backend/Makefile) and another for the [client](https://github.com/jalvaradosegura/wordcount-exercise/blob/main/client/Makefile).
 They are very useful and worth looking.
+If you are using Windows, run the code of the Makefile's manually